Club Cinq-Sept fire: Fire

 On the night of 31 October/1 November 1970, the Club Cinq-Sept had drawn a large crowd to watch a live performance by Les Storms, an up-and-coming six-piece rock group from Paris.
 An estimated 180 people were still in the club at 1:40 a.m. when a fire broke out.
 It was reportedly caused by a carelessly discarded match igniting a foam-filled seat cushion on the first-floor gallery.

 The blaze spread rapidly through the roof space fuelled by the building's flammable décor and furnishings.
 People in the gallery struggled to escape down the single spiral staircase as flames spread across the ceiling.
-Only 30 people within the main club area managed to exit the building via the main entrance turnstile before a huge wall of fire plunged down from the gallery turning the whole building into an inferno.
-Survivors later raised claims that the emergency exits had been padlocked and then nailed shut with planks to stop anyone from sneaking into the venue without paying.
+Only 30 people within the main club area managed to exit the building via the main entrance turnstile before a wall of fire plunged down from the gallery turning the whole building into an inferno.
+Survivors later claimed that the emergency exits had been padlocked and then nailed shut with planks to stop anyone from sneaking into the venue without paying.

-Few managed to escape after this point, of those who did, most suffered severe burn injuries.
-A group of four survivors claimed they were able to escape the premise shortly after noticing the flames and attempted to pry open the emergency exit doors to help others escape.
+Few managed to escape after this point, and of those who did, most suffered severe burn injuries.
+A group of four survivors claimed they were able to escape the premises shortly after noticing the flames and attempted to pry open the emergency exit doors to help others escape.
 Additionally, they claimed that some passers-by noticed their attempts to help, and most did not stop to help but instead laughed at them.

 The club had no telephone on the premises.
 One of the club's managers, Gilbert Bas, was among those who had managed to escape and he had to drive into Saint-Laurent-du-Pont to raise the alarm.
 With the great speed with which the fire engulfed the building and the delay in alerting the emergency services, there was little the arriving firefighters could do when they eventually reached the club.
 A firefighter was later quoted as saying "There wasn't a murmur or a cry.
 Imagine our horror when the first group succeeded in getting the door open and then bodies falling on them."

 The fire's intensity completely gutted the building's interior and caused the roof to melt and collapse.